connoranastasio/Temporal-Links-Awakening/README.md

 ## Credits

 This project builds on the work of several incredible open-source creators, libraries, and communities:

-This project builds on the work of several incredible open-source creators and tools:

 - [**PyBoy**](https://github.com/Baekalfen/PyBoy) (MIT License) – Game Boy emulator in Python by [@Baekalfen](https://github.com/Baekalfen), which makes reinforcement learning on GB/GBC games possible.
 - [**PokemonRedExperiments**](https://github.com/PWhiddy/PokemonRedExperiments/tree/master) (MIT License) – By [@PWhiddy](https://github.com/PWhiddy).
 While this project is not directly based on any of their code, their project offered inspiration and a clear example of successful emulator-based reinforcement learning in action.
 It's also awesome in general, definitely check it out.